 Advertisements: Advertisements for meetings or programs must include the following disclaimer: “The Hershey Public Library is not sponsoring or endorsing this program or any goods or services offered.”

-Meeting Rooms: The library has two meeting rooms created by a moveable wall in the middle of the multi-purpose meeting room.
+Meeting Rooms: The library has a total of three meeting rooms.
+Two of these rooms are created by a moveable wall in the middle of the multi-purpose meeting room.
 Each room accommodates approximately 60 people.

 Room #1 has direct access to restrooms as well as a counter area with a sink.

 Room #2 is accessed through a hallway at the front entrance of the library.
 It does not have direct access to rest rooms, although there are public facilities in the building.